federico-pi/showy/readme.md

 # NewStore Challenge - App - React-Native

-App built as a challenge to NewStore technical interview
+App built as a challenge to NewStore technical interview.

 ---